mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/path-based-routing/index.md

 excerpt: How to configure path-based routing for Edge-LB
 enterprise: true
 ---

 This section provides examples that illustrate how to set Edge-LB pool configuration options for path-based routing of inbound traffic.

 # Before you begin
-Before you create Edge-LB pools and pool configuration files, you should have DC/OS Enterprise cluster nodes installed and ready to use and have previously downloaded and installed the latest Edge-LB packages.
+Before you create Edge-LB pools and pool configuration files, you should have DC/OS&trade; Enterprise cluster nodes installed and ready to use and have previously downloaded and installed the latest Edge-LB packages.

-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The `edgelb` command-line interface (CLI) installed.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 For information about installing Edge-LB packages, see the [installation](/services/edge-lb/getting-started/installing/) instructions.